xc20/ELEC574_Assignment2/README.md

 - The activity "walking-flat-surface (1) " is also indicated by the acceleration magnitude as well as barometer values but by different patterns.
 During "walking-flat-surface (1)", the acceleration magnitude starts to fluctuate but barometer values have almost no fluctuations.
 Further, even though the barometer values "stay flat", the level where they stay flat might change, see the example: the time stamp 512 - 1279 with "walking-flat-surface" (1) vs. other time stamps with "walking-flat-surface (1)"

-- The activity "walking-up-stairs (2)" is indicated by a) the the acceleration magnitude's fluctuations, with the simlar level of flucations to "walking-flat-surface (1) " and b) linear dropping of barometer values.
+- The activity "walking-up-stairs (2)" is indicated by: a) the the acceleration magnitude's fluctuations, with the simlar level of flucations to "walking-flat-surface (1) " and b) linear dropping of barometer values.

-- The activity "Walking-down-stairs (3)" is indicated by a) the the acceleration magnitude's fluctuations, with the simlar level of flucations to "walking-flat-surface (1) " and b) linear dropping of barometer values.
+- The activity "Walking-down-stairs (3)" is indicated by: a) the the acceleration magnitude's fluctuations, which are slightly larger than the acceleration flucations caused by "walking-up-stairs (2)" and "walking-flat-surface (1)"; b) almost linear increasing of barometer values.

+- The activity "Walking-down-stairs (4)" is indicated by: a) the the acceleration magnitude's fluctuations, which are slightly larger than the acceleration flucations caused by "walking-up-stairs (2)" and "walking-flat-surface (1)"; b) almost linear increasing of barometer values.

 -